Teva Pharmaceutical Industries Limited (TEVA) and the Battle of Fundamentals vs. Technicals

-Teva Pharmaceutical Industries Limited (NYSE:TEVA) went down by -1.33% from its latest closing price compared to the recent 1-year high of $11.44.
-The company’s stock price has collected -8.44% of loss in the last five trading sessions.
-The Wall Street Journal reported on 11/21/22 that Teva Pharmaceutical Names Richard Francis as CEO
+Teva Pharmaceutical Industries Limited (NYSE:TEVA) went up by 0.69% from its latest closing price compared to the recent 1-year high of $11.44.
+The company’s stock price has collected -2.65% of loss in the last five trading sessions.

 Is It Worth Investing in Teva Pharmaceutical Industries Limited (NYSE :TEVA) Right Now?